Yoga as exercise: Physical or Hindu

 Since the mid-20th century, yoga has been used, especially in the Western world, as physical exercise for fitness and suppleness, rather than for what the historian of American yoga, Stefanie Syman, calls any "overtly Hindu" purpose.
 In 2010, this ambiguity triggered what the New York Times called "a surprisingly fierce debate in the gentle world of yoga".
 Some saffronising Indian-Americans campaigned to "Take Back Yoga" by informing Americans and other Westerners about the connection between yoga and Hinduism.
-The campaign was criticised by the New Age author Deepak Chopra, but supported by the president of the Southern Baptist Theological Seminary, R. Albert Mohler Jr. Jain notes that yoga is not necessarily Hindu, as it can also be Jain or Buddhist; nor is it homogeneous or static, so she is critical of both what she calls the "Christian yogaphobic position" and the "Hindu origins position".
+The campaign was criticised by the New Age author Deepak Chopra, but supported by the president of the Southern Baptist Theological Seminary, R. Albert Mohler Jr. Jain notes that yoga is not necessarily Hindu, as it can also be Jain or Buddhist; nor is it homogeneous or static, so she is critical of both what she calls the "Christian yogaphobic position" and the "Hindu origins position."
 Farmer writes that Syman identifies a Protestant streak in yoga as exercise, "with its emphasis on working the body.
-This effortful yoga is, she says, paradoxical, both 'an indulgence and a penance'."
+This effortful yoga is, she says, paradoxically, both 'an indulgence and a penance'."

 Authorities differ on whether yoga is purely exercise.
-For example, in 2012, New York state decided that yoga was exempt from state sales tax as it did not constitute "true exercise", whereas in 2014 the District of Columbia was clear that yoga premises were subject to the local sales tax on premises "the purpose of which is physical exercise".
+For example, in 2012, New York state decided that yoga was exempt from state sales tax as it did not constitute "true exercise", whereas in 2014 the District of Columbia was clear that yoga premises were subject to the local sales tax on premises "the purpose of which is physical exercise."
 Similar debates have taken place in a Muslim context; for example, restrictions on yoga have been lifted in Saudi Arabia.
 In Malaysia, Kuala Lumpur permits yoga classes provided they do not include chanting or meditation.
 The yoga teacher and author Mira Mehta, asked by Yoga Magazine in 2010 whether she preferred her pupils to commit to a spiritual path before they start yoga, replied "Certainly not.
 A person's spiritual life is his or her own affair.
 People come to yoga for all sorts of reasons.
 High on the list is health and the desire to become de-stressed."
 Kimberley J. Pingatore, studying attitudes among American yoga practitioners, found that they did not view the categories of religious, spiritual, and secular as alternatives.